Developer Needs and Feasible Features for AI Assistants in IDEs: INTRODUCTION

 However, actionable insights into in-IDE human-AI experience (HAX) are still limited.
 While recent studies have explored developers' general expectations for AI-assisted tools, few focus specifically on in-IDE interactions, particularly the successes and challenges developers face and their needs with these tools~\cite{sergeyuk2025human}.
 Even fewer studies consider differences across user groups: those who adopted AI into their workflow, those who abandoned it, and those who have never tried it.
 These distinctions are important for informing development and marketing strategies~\cite{rogers2014diffusion}.
 Moreover, these studies often focus on usage patterns or user perceptions without connecting them to concrete feature development decisions.
 As a result, we know little about how specific user needs translate into buildable and valuable AI features.

 To address existing knowledge gaps, we conducted a multi-method study in two phases: qualitative semi-structured interview~\cite{kallio2016systematic} and prediction market~\cite{wolfers2004prediction}.
 First, we interviewed 35 tech creators across three usage groups (Adopters, Churners, and Non-users) to gain qualitative insights into their experiences, challenges, and unmet needs with current AI features.
-This phase reveals unmet needs and expectations across five areas: Technology Improvement, Interaction, Alignment, Simplifying Skill Building, and Programming Tasks.
+This phase reveals unmet needs and expectations across five areas: Technology Improvement, Interaction, Customization, Simplifying Skill Building, and Programming Tasks.
 Yet, understanding user needs alone does not directly translate into feasible product development strategies.
 Prioritizing feature development requires additional insight into both technical feasibility and organizational readiness.
-To achieve this, we complemented our qualitative findings with a prediction market, an approach in which participants make predictions on future events, leveraging collective judgment to estimate outcomes.
+To achieve this, we complemented interviews with a prediction market.
+Participants predicted which features would be implemented, using collective judgment to estimate outcomes.
 We asked 102 internal practitioners to predict the likelihood of implementing 12 user-desired features.
 This allows us to integrate user-driven insights with practical considerations from the very people who shape our product development.
 Our results reveal that internal practitioners correctly anticipate the implementation of features around AI in Implementation and Context-aware Technology.
 In contrast, features requiring proactive behavior and maintenance support remain undervalued and underdelivered.
 These findings highlight a misalignment between developer needs and current feasibility assessments, pointing to concrete opportunities for more helpful and forward-looking AI assistance in IDEs.